Asagutierrez/Posts-For-People/README.md

 ## [Posts-For-The-People](https://posts-unit-2-project.fly.dev)

 # Icebox items
-## Create the ability to be able to go to a page and see a list of all the profiles made on the site and see every user who has created an account
+## Create the ability to go to a page and view a list of all profiles on the site, including every user who has created an account.
 ## Have a detailed profile page
 ## The abilty to delete anything the user has made from the profile page
+## Like and dislike tracker

 ## Project Planning Materials
 ## [Trello](https://trello.com/b/tpo4sLcq/note-pad-sei-unit-2-project)